-You can try your hand at generating color schemes with Paletton, or this color scheme generator.
+You can try your hand at generating color schemes with Paletton.
 Also, you can combine colors according to each of the color models, as simple as that.

 So, experiment with any of the above color models, practice and perfect, until the colors balance triggers emotions into your readers.

 Now that you master the techniques of color combinations, it is time to consider the psychological implications of using some color schemes, instead of others.
 You already control the “how” and the “what”, but let’s dive deeper, to discover the “why” behind your choices.